Who’s Doing Instructional Guitar Videos Right?

-On to the video quality; totally pro shot as you would expect with multiple angles in the right places.
-No theoretical visuals though.
+On to the video quality.
+Totally pro shot as you would expect with multiple angles in the right places.
+Unfortunately, no theoretical visuals though.

-Regardless of the fact that this particular video is aimed at metal fans, the underlying value in using a voice of clarity is huge.
-This approach to guitar instruction should be representative of all superior teaching methods.
+Although this particular video is aimed at metal fans, the underlying value of using a voice of clarity is huge.
+This approach to guitar instruction is representative of all superior teaching methods.

 That alone is worth the price of admission to this article.

-As for the rest of JamPlay’s YouTube offerings, they cover most popular guitar-centric genres such as classic rock, blues, metal, folk etc. Plus bonus points for songwriting workshops.
+The rest of JamPlay’s YouTube offerings cover the most popular guitar-centric genres.
+These include classic rock, blues, metal, folk etc. Plus, bonus points for songwriting workshops.

 Overall value?
 The one thing that Jamplay is exceptionally good at is selling.
-You’ll find a relentless barrage of material geared toward getting you to subscribe.
+You’ll find a relentless barrage of material geared toward getting you to subscribe, for example.